boscoh/supplescroll/readme.md

 ### Scrolling Callback

+The `supplescroll` module overrides the `scroll` callback function in the main text element in order to detect which headers and figures are currently onscreen.
 On scrolling, the main text will scan for the first figure link, and if a new one pops up, will scroll the Figure List to the that figure.

-The `supplescroll` module overrides the `scroll` callback function in the main text element in order to detect which headers and figures are currently onscreen.

 For the `scroll` callback to work, it is __imperative__ that the main text element has the CSS style:

-    position: relative
+    position:relative

 Otherwise, the positions of elements in the main text cannot be calculated correctly.